maikamp/FoodMart_UI_p2/README.md

 - search for items
 - add items to my list
 - remove items from my list
+- get the total cost of my list
+- set the quantity of an item on my list
 ### As an Employee I must be able to:
 - open main page
 - register using Employee number